Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Arrow House demolition site, Madras St / Hereford St. Les Mills gym, quake survivor behind.
 2019.
 Arrow House demo site would become Liverpool Terraces apartments

-Madras St / Cashel St crossing: All 4 cnrs were 22.02.11 Killer Quake kaput: Hudson Blackwells demolition site; St Pauls Trinity Pacific Presbyterian Church demolition site; abandoned IRD; CTV demolition site, where 115 people died, when CTV collapsed & burned in the 22.02.11 Killer Quake.
-I passed floral tributes on steel mesh fence cordons by the CTV site & passed orange, plastic bollards by abandoned IRD.
-CTV demolition site would become a memorial park.
-IRD would survive the quakes, but in 2021 it would still be abandoned.
+Madras St / Cashel St crossing, all four corners were kaput: Hudson Blackwells demolition-site; St Pauls Trinity Pacific Presbyterian Church demolition-site; abandoned, multi-storey IRD; CTV demolition-site where 115 people died when CTV collapsed & burned in the 22 February 2011 Quake.
+I passed floral-tributes on steel-mesh-fence-cordons by the CTV site & passed orange-plastic-bollards by abandoned IRD.
+CTV demolition-site would become a memorial park.
+IRD would survive the quakes, 2021 still abandoned.

 Sometimes even